 We recommend forwarding your MSI email (from email@example.com), which will contain your job messages, to your central University email or some other email which you read.
-There are two methods to setup email forwarding, outlined below.
+There are two methods to set up email forwarding, outlined below.

-Method 1: Setup email forwarding from the command line.
+Method 1: Setup email forwarding from the command line

-First ssh into the MSI login machine using the command:
+First SSH into the MSI login machine using the command:

 Create a file called .forward in your home directory.
 Note that this file name begins with a dot (.) and is normally not visible.
 On the first line of this file place your preferred email address (for example firstname.lastname@example.org).